-The District Court Correctly Held That the Right To Make New Derivative Works Reverts to an Author after Termination of an Exclusive Grant.
+The Right to Make and Perform New Derivative Works Reverts to an Author after Termination of an Exclusive Grant.

 The Copyright Act provides authors a copyright in their works.
-17

-U.S.C. § 202.
+17 U.S.C. § 202.
 A copyright comprises a set of "exclusive rights," including the exclusive right to prepare or authorize preparation of a derivative work based on the author's work, such as a film or play based on a novel.
 Id. § 106.
 Authors may grant some or all of those rights to others, but Congress has given authors a right to "terminat[e]" either "exclusive or nonexclusive" grants after a period of time and under certain circumstances, "notwithstanding any agreement to the contrary."
 Id. § 304(c), (c)(5).
 When an author terminates a grant, "all of a particular author's rights under [the Copyright Act] that were covered by the terminated grant revert, upon the effective date of termination, to that author."
 Id. § 304(c)(6).

-Congress exempted "work[s] made for hire" from the termination provisions, but otherwise an author's termination right is subject only to enumerated statutory "limitations."
+Congress categorically exempted "work[s] made for hire" and grants made "by will" from the termination provisions, but otherwise an author's termination right may be exercised in accordance with statutory requirements, subject to enumerated statutory "limitations."
 See 17 U.S.C. § 304(c)(6)(A)-(F).
 The limitation at issue here concerns derivative works.
 Congress provided that "[a] derivative work prepared under authority of the grant before its termination may continue to be utilized under the terms of the grant after its termination."
 Id. § 304(c)(6)(A).
 But Congress specified that "this privilege does not extend to the preparation ... of other derivative works based upon the copyrighted work covered by the terminated grant."
 Id.

 This limitation ensures that an existing derivative work based on the author's work (such as a film based on a book) can continue to be marketed even after the author of the original work terminates the prior grant, thus "encourag[ing] investment by derivative work proprietors and ... assur[ing] that the public retains access to the derivative work."
 Fred Ahlert Music Corp. v.
 Warner/Chappell Music, Inc., 155 F.3d 17, 22 (2d Cir.
 1998) (alteration and quotation marks omitted).
-But under the statute's plain terms, the prior grantee's ability to use the existing derivative work does not preserve any right with respect to new works-neither a right to create new works nor a right to exclude the author from authorizing the creation of new works.
+But under the statute's plain terms, the prior grantee's ability to use the existing derivative work does not preserve any right with respect to new works - neither a right to create new works nor a right to exclude the author from authorizing the creation or public performance of new works by others.
 17 U.S.C. § 304(c)(6)(A).